How To Use Your Cell Phone In Costa Rica

 About Cell Phones In Costa Rica

-You can also use your own cell phone in Costa Rica, which I will share more about below.
 If you are trying to decide if you should take a phone to Costa Rica, my answer is yes, if you generally use one where you live now.
 I wouldn’t buy a new cell phone just to go to Costa Rica as landlines are still common in most restaurants and hotels, and you can still find internet cafes and computers in many areas as well.
-But if you use your cell phone at home and want to continue doing so in Costa Rica, this guide will help you to do so in the cheapest and easiest way.
+But if you use your cell phone at home and want to continue doing so in Costa Rica, this guide will help you to do so cheaply and easily.

 lady by pay phone